lvsn/envMapConversions/README.md

 Readme
 ======

-This package contains functions that convert to and from different types of environment map representations.
+This package contains MATLAB functions that convert to and from different types of environment map representations.
 Most of the code was implemented following the book: